NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 Specifying a dependency this way implies your library requires Newtonsoft.Json at a minimum version 8.0.3.
 This is the recommended way of specifying dependencies i.e. to only specify a lower bound, and leave the upper bound open.
 NuGet also supports using interval notation for specifying version ranges.
 Take a look at the [Dependency Versions](/ndocs/create-packages/dependency-versions) doc for more details.

 ##Multiple Target Frameworks
-Let's say you would also like to target .NET Framework 4.6.2 which is not available in .NET Standard 1.4.
+Let's say you would also like to target .NET Framework 4.6.2 because you would like to take advantage of a new API that is not supported by the .NET Framework 4.6.1 API surface.
+But, .NET Framework 4.6.2 is not available in .NET Standard 1.4.
 To do this, we will use the approach of creating a nupkg from a convention based working directory.
 The package author will have to do the necessary steps to make sure that their library compiles for .NET 4.6.2 by using techniques like conditional compilation and/or using shared projects.

 1. In the root directory of the project (folder containing the `.nuspec` file), create a new folder - `lib`
 2. Inside `lib`, create two new folders - one for each platform that we want to support.